Information if you're affected by coronavirus (COVID-19).

 Reopening registrations

-Any SHOAMP Health Care Scheme registrations that were received after the cut-off date of 20 September 2005, from Group 1 participants will be reconsidered by DVA and affected individuals were informed, in writing, of the determination.
+Any SHOAMP Health Care Scheme registrations that were received after the cut-off date of 20 September 2005, from Group 1 participants will be reconsidered by DVA and affected individuals will be informed, in writing, of the determination.

 Reimbursement of treatment costs incurred since cut-off